Missions & Outreach

-We believe poverty is primarily relational, not material, and thus all humans equally experience poverty in their relationships with God, self, others, and creation.
-We recognize that although we may have more material goods than those we partner with, we are not exempt from poverty.
-We believe God wants to restore and redeem all areas of the human life, and we will partner with Him in practical ways to meet the poverty of spiritual intimacy, being, community, and stewardship.
-See the book When Helping Hurts for more information.
+We recognize that although we may have more material goods than those with whom we partner, we are not exempt from poverty.
+All humans equally experience poverty in their relationships with God, self, others, and creation.
+We believe God wants to restore and redeem all areas of human life, and we will partner with Him in practical ways to meet the poverty of spiritual intimacy, being, community, and stewardship.

-2. We will help each member find their role(s) in the Great Commission by going, sending, welcoming, praying, or mobilizing.
+2. We will help all members find their role(s) in the Great Commission, making disciples of all nations, by going, sending, welcoming, praying, or mobilizing.

 Every Christian is called to contribute to fulfilling the Great Commission in some way, whether by participating locally or globally, for long term or short term.
 We will provide training and opportunities for every member to participate in missions at First Methodist Carrollton.
-We will create an environment that fosters the calling and equipping of long term missionaries from First Methodist Carrollton.
+We will endeavor to create an environment that fosters the calling and equipping of long-term missionaries from First Methodist Carrollton.

-3. We will learn from and support indigenous leaders and local experts so we can minister in community with them and meet their true needs.
+3. We will learn from and support national leaders and local experts so we can minister in community with them and meet their true needs.

 We want to cultivate long term relationships built on humility and community.
-We recognize we are not the experts on missions or on cultural values in other contexts.
-We will work with the people who live their lives in the trenches and serve where they most need help, rather than bringing our own agenda to them.
+We recognize we are not the experts on missions or on cultural values in other contexts. .
+We will support the ongoing work where they most need help, rather than bringing our own agenda to them.